akshat-max/Netflix-Movies-And-TV-Series/README.md

 Create a Conda environment and install the required libraries by running these commands on the terminal:

-conda create -n zerotopandas -y python=3.8 conda activate zerotopandas pip install jovian jupyter numpy pandas matplotlib seaborn opendatasets --upgrade Press the "Clone" button above to copy the command for downloading the notebook, and run it on the terminal.
+conda create -n pandas -y python=3.8 conda activate pandas pip install jupyter numpy pandas matplotlib seaborn opendatasets --upgrade Press the "Clone" button above to copy the command for downloading the notebook, and run it on the terminal.
 This will create a new directory and download the notebook.
 Enter the newly created directory using cd directory-name and start the Jupyter notebook. jupyter notebook